CavaJ/OpenAI/README.md

 # OpenAI

+App was developed using Python's 3.9.11 version.
 Instructions to run the app:

 1. Go to the directory named  `openai-web-app`.
 2. Setup your python environment using `requirements.txt` file.